johan--/ruby_tutorial_projects/sample_app/README.md

 ## Possible improvements

-### Chapter 6:
-* As noted in
-Section 6.2.4, the email regex in Listing 6.21 allows invalid email addresses with consecutive dots in the domain name, i.e., addresses of the form foo@bar..com.
-Add this address to the list of invalid addresses in Listing 6.19 to get a failing test, and then use the more complicated regex shown in Listing 6.43 to get the test to pass.

 ### Chapter 7:
 * Verify that the code in Listing 7.31 allows the gravatar_for helper defined in Section 7.1.4 to take an optional size parameter, allowing code like